PostHog/posthog.com/contents/tutorials/react-charts.md

   classes="rounded"
 />

 > **⚠️ Warning:** The following is a simplified example.
-It will expose your private PostHog data to the public internet, so don't do this in real life.
-You want to make sure your personal API key isn't exposed and your query request happens securely on the server side.
+Exposing your personal API key or an endpoint that accepts arbitrary queries (like we do below) exposes your private PostHog data to the public internet, so don't do this in real life.
+Make sure your personal API key isn't exposed and your query request happens securely on the server side.

 Next, go into your `react-charts-example` folder, then the `app` folder, and create an `api` folder.
 In the `api` folder, create a `query.js` file.
 Here we set up a fetch request to PostHog's [query API endpoint](/docs/api/query) using your project ID (from your PostHog URL) and personal API key like this: